Start the Project#

 In a new terminal at the project root, execute:

-make start-frontend
+make frontend-start

 The Frontend initiation takes longer due to the initial codebase compilation.
 A successful startup displays: